 It has features like A/B testing, heatmaps, third-party tool integration, SSL certificates, and more.
 There’s no question that it’s a powerful landing page platform.

-But can you afford it?
-And is it worth the investment?
+But do you have the budget for it?
+And is Instapage worth the investment?

 Let’s talk about Instapage pricing and what it has to offer its users.
 We’ll also share some of the things we like (and don’t like) about this landing page software.